m-hatch/BachovichMusicPublications/LOOK/README.txt

 Production Notes:

-Edit base in index.html
+Edit base in index.html and admin/index.html
+Edit 'Home' in topnav and search.html
 Edit db.php
-Edit base in admin/index.html
+Edit AuthUserFile in admin/.htaccess
-Edit admin/.htaccess
+Edit RewriteBase in .htaccess and admin/.htaccess
-Edit topnav Home
-Edit search.html Home